 DCI is an authorized International Baccalaureate (IB) World School and employs the IB’s interdisciplinary curriculum program to engage students in authentic and deep learning.
-Grounded in environmental stewardship, social justice, and deep understanding of language and culture, DCI students contribute to their school, community, and planet.
+While many schools require a test-in model to take IB classes, DCI is one of the only IB-for-All schools in the country.

 DCI uses the IB Middle Years Programme (MYP) as the foundation for secondary education at DCI, spanning grades 6-10.
 DCI also offers the IB Diploma Programme (DP) and the IB Career Programme (CP) for grades 11 and 12.
 All IB programs emphasize intellectual, personal, emotional, and social growth through all domains of knowledge.
 This dynamic combination of independent, critical, and creative thought along with real-world skill and international-mindedness educates the whole person for a life of active, responsible citizenship.
 Secondary education through DCI emphasizes achieving a high level of academic literacy while identifying both a career path and a meaningful post-secondary degree or credential.
 Through a rigorous yet flexible curriculum framework, students will evolve into globally active and compassionate lifelong learners who live self-determined adult lives.
 The IB Framework couples perfectly with our emphasis on the community and planet.

 DCI combines language and cultural competence in the target languages of the member schools: Spanish, French, or Chinese.
 Most students entering this secondary program will have achieved a moderate level of fluency and literacy in their target language.
 At DCI, 20 – 50% of students’ classes are taught in an immersion environment.
 The program allows students to continue their progress in a second language and cultural literacy, and even allows them to begin to learn another language.
 Students new to foreign language education will be able to enter a beginning language track in one of the three target languages.